An LLC for real estate is a legal entity that provides investors with personal liability when engaging in real estate transactions.

 Pick out a business name and run a search to make sure it doesn’t already exist.

-File your “Articles of Organization” document that can be found on your Secretary of State homepage.
+File an “Articles of Organization” document that can be found on your Secretary of State homepage.

 Create an Operating Agreement for your LLC, which outlines how your entity will be organized and run.